kennyyu/kennyyu.github.com/source/_posts/2014-03-19-c-error-handling.markdown

-there is only one exit point of this function (at the very bottom), and reasoning about exit points for this version is much easier than the previous version, especially when we throw in concurrencry primitivies and needing to remember to release locks.
+there is only one exit point of this function (at the very bottom), and reasoning about exit points for this version is much easier than the previous version, especially when we throw in concurrencry primitives and needing to remember to release locks.

 To eliminate the boiler plate of checking the return value